Social Anxiety Counseling in West Lake Hills, TX

 There is more than one type of social anxiety (WebMD).
 In one, the sufferer becomes anxious about all forms of social interaction—from going to the grocery store, to asking a question at the library, to public speaking.
 In the second, the person’s anxiety is triggered by specific types of interaction—perhaps the idea of a job interview, or the socializing required by dating.
 Counseling for social anxiety can help any of these situations.
-Thriveworks Austin is a calm, soothing location with therapists who understand the specific needs of those seeking social anxiety counseling, so be assured we’ll work to make the experience as effective for you as possible.
+Thriveworks West Lake Hills is a calm, soothing location with therapists who understand the specific needs of those seeking social anxiety counseling, so be assured we’ll work to make the experience as effective for you as possible.

 When to Seek Help

 If anxiety is impacting your life, it’s time to seek therapy for social anxiety.
 If you’re constantly avoiding certain situations, struggle when speaking with others, or just feel anxious in crowds, counseling for social anxiety can help.